Stepsize and Linesearch

 NonmonotoneLinesearch(M)

-with the Fields above in their order as keyword arguments and where the retraction and vector transport are set to the default ones on M, repsectively.
+with the fields as keyword arguments and where the retraction and vector transport are set to the default ones on M, respectively.

 The constructors return the functor to perform nonmonotone line search.